cgao/Game2048Android/README.md

 ## Disclaimer
 This code is posted for informational purposes only.
-If you feel this code fails to obey the company's terms & policy or any law, contact me at gaochi0500@gmail.com
+If you feel this code fails to obey your company's terms & policy or any law, contact me at gaochi0500@gmail.com

 Use this code at your own risk.